 Many doctors are going back to basics when it comes to medicine.
 They’re prescribing the outdoors as a treatment for a variety of ailments including depression, rheumatoid arthritis, and much more.

 Park Rx America is a nonprofit organization dedicated to fostering health, wellness, happiness, and environmental stewardship while minimizing the burden of chronic disease by partnering with a variety of healthcare professionals to prescribe nature, especially in the form of public parks.

 The organization works with land managers and healthcare professionals to facilitate the prescription of parks and other public lands to medical patients.
 Doctors can become familiar with local parks to easily match them with patients who can use them for health.

-Take, for example, an elderly patient needs who needs easy, regular exercise to improve her heart health.
-Her doctor may prescribe a specific local park with a level walking path she can use a few times a week.
+Take, for example, an elderly patient who needs easy, regular exercise to improve her heart health.
+Her doctor may prescribe a specific local park with a level walking path that she can use a few times a week.
 Someone battling depression may be prescribed a park that has benches with spectacular views of the forest or ocean to improve their mindset.

 Nearly 200 healthcare professionals nationwide have registered to take part.
 So far, Park Rx America has incorporated nearly 8,500 parks into its prescribing platforms across 34 states.
 You can use their interactive map to find the parks near you or just head to your nearest neighborhood greenspace.